-As you know every team has its own workflow based on the type of project, company size, team preferences, and many other things.
-The bigger the team, the harder it is to keep everything under control: problems with conflicts become more common, release dates need to be postponed, priorities keep getting changed on the fly, etc. etc.
+As you know, every team has its own workflow based on the type of project, company size, team preferences, and many other things.
+The bigger the team, the harder it is to keep everything under control: problems with conflicts become more common, release dates need to be postponed, priorities keep getting changed on the fly – the list can be endless.

-Employing Git is the first step to solving these issues, as you can adapt it to practically every kind of workflow.
+Adapting Git is the first step to solving these issues, as you can apply it to practically every kind of workflow.
 Here are five most popular types of Git workflow that you can employ in your business.

-The most popular workflow among Git developers and the entry stage of every project.
+The most popular Git development workflow and the entry stage of every project.

 The idea is simple: there is one central repository.
-Each developer clones the repo, works locally on the code, makes a commit with changes, and push it to the central repository for other developers to pull and use in their work.
+Each developer clones the repo, works locally on the code, creates a commit with changes, and pushes it to the central repository for other developers to pull and use in their work.

 The basic workflow is great for developing a simple website.
 However, once two developers start working on two separate functionalities within one project, problems begin to appear.

-Let’s say one of the developers has finished their functionality and wants to release it.
+Let’s say one of the developers finished their functionality and wants to release it.
 However, they cannot do that because the second feature isn’t ready.
-Making a release at this moment could result in messing everything up, to say the least.
+Making a release at this moment could result in messing everything up (to say the least).

 This is where branches - the core feature of Git - come in handy.
-Branches are independent “tracks” of developing a project.
+Branches are independent “tracks” of project development.
 For each new functionality, a new branch should be created, where the new feature is developed and tested.
-Once the feature is ready, the branch can be merged to the master branch so it can be released to LIVE.
+Once the feature is ready, the branch can be merged to the master branch so it can be released to the production server.

 The feature branch workflow assumes that all developers on the team have equal knowledge and position.
-In bigger teams, however, there’s always some form of hierarchy (Junior vs. Senior.)
+In bigger teams, however, there’s always some form of hierarchy in the company.

 The bigger the project, the more control you need over what and when is released.
-Your projects require more unit and integration tests, which are now counted in hours.
-Usually, you don’t run such tests on branches where features are developed.
+Your projects require more unit and integration tests, which now take hours to run.
+However, you don’t run such tests on branches where features are developed.

-This can be resolved with Gitflow, invented and described by Vincent Driessen in 2010.
+This can be resolved with Gitflow, a Git development workflow invented and described by Vincent Driessen in 2010.